In Summary

 The standard clinical advice about portion control focuses on reduction: eat less at each meal, reduce total daily calories, manage serving sizes.
 This is not incorrect, but it addresses the wrong dimension of the problem for many patients.

 The more productive frame is portion architecture — how caloric intake is distributed across the day in alignment with metabolic capacity.
 A patient who concentrates most of their daily calories in a large evening meal and consumes very little during the day is not practicing portion control in any clinically meaningful sense, even if their total daily intake is moderate.
-They are providing the body with peak caloric load at the moment of minimum metabolic efficiency.
+They are providing the body with peak caloric load at the moment of lower metabolic efficiency.

-The clinical target is a front-loaded distribution: a substantial, nutrient-dense breakfast that provides fuel for the active portion of the day; a moderate midday meal; and a light evening meal that provides sufficient nutrition for overnight maintenance without creating a digestive load that competes with nocturnal restorative functions.
-This pattern is not novel — it describes the traditional eating pattern of most agricultural societies throughout human history, and it aligns precisely with the chronobiological evidence.
+The clinical target is a front-loaded distribution: a substantial, nutrient-dense breakfast that provides fuel for the active portion of the day; a moderate midday meal; and a lighter evening meal that provides sufficient nutrition for overnight maintenance without creating a digestive load that competes with nocturnal restorative functions.
+This pattern is not novel — it describes the traditional eating pattern of most agricultural societies throughout human history, and it aligns well with the chronobiological evidence.

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.